Description

 tar xf file.tarextracts the contents of the archive into the current directory.
 If the archive contains another .tar file, you need to extract that one too.The loop counts from 1000 down to 1 because the outermost archive is 1000.tar, which contains 999.tar, which contains 998.tar, and so on down to 1.tar.

-Find the flag fileObservationI noticed the loop had finished running with no more tar files remaining, which indicated the innermost archive had been extracted and the final artifact (flag.png) should now be present in the working directory.After the loop completes, the innermost archive yields flag.png (an image, not a text file).
+ObservationThe loop finished and no tar files are left, so the innermost archive is open.
+Whatever it held should now be sitting in the working directory.After the loop completes, the innermost archive yields flag.png (an image, not a text file).
 Open it to read the flag.bashlsbash# the flag is in flag.png - open it in an image viewerExpected output

 flag.png